|

 now demanded that Abraham offer Isaac, his beloved son, as a sacrifice.
 Abraham

 believed God and showed his faith by his works.
-He knew that God honored His Word.
-As previously mentioned, it is very
+He knew that God honored His

-his own promised seed.
+was his own promised seed.
 God had said that in his seed all peoples on earth will be blessed

 (Genesis 12:3).
 Abraham believed and obeyed God.
 The key to Abraham's obedience was that